OmkarAcharekar/AirSense/README.md

 ## OpenWeather Api key

-Sunflower uses the [ OpenWeatherMap  API](https://openweathermap.org/api) to load pictures on the gallery screen.
+AirSense uses the [ OpenWeatherMap  API](https://openweathermap.org/api) to load pictures on the gallery screen.
 To use the API, you will need to obtain a free developer API key.
 See the [ OpenWeather  API Documentation](https://openweathermap.org/price) for instructions.